NatthanonNon/NOAA-grb2/README.md

 # NOAA-grb2
-GRB2 Tutorial with NOAA dataset
+GRIB2 Tutorial with NOAA dataset

 ## Overview
 This tutorial will show you how to deal with `GRIB data(.grb)` and `GRIB2 data(.grb2)` by using dataset from [NOAA](https://www.noaa.gov/) as an example.

 There are 3 sections in this tutorial: **Data Scraping**, **Data Inspecting** and **Data Preprocessing**.

 In the first place, I've learned how to get started with GRIB2 weather data from this [article](https://spire.com/tutorial/spire-weather-tutorial-intro-to-processing-grib2-data-with-python/).
-Although it gives me many useful code and understanding, it is not enogh to deal with my task.
+Although it gives me many useful code and understanding, it is not enough to deal with my task.

 ## Getting Started